offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `{bm} readiness probe` - A user-defined task that Kubernetes runs to ensure that a pod is in a position to accept requests.
 For example, an HTTP server that has all of its worker threads busy processing requests may be deemed as not ready.

-   Kubernetes stops routing requests to a pod if its no longer ready (removed from load balancer).
+   Kubernetes stops routing requests to a pod if it's no longer ready (removed from load balancer).

  * `{bm} utilization` - A metric that tracks the amount of resources in use vs the amount of resources available.